 What are the benefits of taking an online class?

 - Electives: Students who are considering changing their career paths or majors can use online learning to test out new subjects before pursuing them in the classroom.
 Taking one elective online is less of a financial commitment than starting a degree track and changing your mind after one semester.
 Use online learning to explore topics that have always interested you and to imagine your future in certain vocations and careers.

 - Learn at your own pace: If one lesson is a breeze for you, proceed to the next.
 Otherwise, take your time to digest the information and do your own additional research.

 - Price: Many students find that online classes are less expensive than traditional ones.
 Your tuition does not have to cover overhead, such as classroom space or materials.
 Additionally, you can almost always apply your financial aid award to the bill for your online classes.
 Ask your school’s bursar and financial aid office for more information.

 - Access: So you can’t deal with the rush-hour traffic to commute to campus after work?
 Do you live an hour from the closest town, and your transportation is unreliable?
 Do you have kids and no day care?
 With online classes, your excuses don’t always have to interfere with your learning.
-Open up your laptop to get started.
+Just open up your laptop to get started.

 - Variety: There are many classes to choose from, especially if you’re just interested in taking a MOOC for fun.
 Additionally, if a class that you want to take isn’t offered online at your school, it may be offered online by another institution.
 If you work with academic advisors at both schools before registering, you may find that initiating a credit transfer isn’t too difficult.